 His is a quintessentially American story, stretching back several generations to a small village northwest of Kiev in the Ukraine.
 It springs from smart, steadfast parents and grandparents who kept family at the center of life — who always wanted more for their children — and saw it as a personal responsibility to give back, to help those less fortunate.

-“Ours was a very unusual, very loving, very caring family,” says Dorothy Davidson Gerson, Mr. Davidson’s older sister.
+“Ours was a very loving, very caring family,” says Dorothy Davidson Gerson, Mr. Davidson’s older sister.
 “And always, the idea was to give back.
 There was the feeling that you had to take care of other people.”